Silentrose23/My-new-web/README.md

 ## 👩🏽‍💻 About Me

-I'm **Christine**, a software development learner who enjoys building practical applications and understanding how they work from the ground up.
+I'm a software developer focused on building practical applications, solving problems through code, and continuously improving how I design and structure software.

-My current focus is **Java, software development fundamentals, Git/GitHub, and backend-oriented projects**.
+I enjoy turning ideas into working systems, breaking complex problems into manageable pieces, and learning through hands-on development.

-I learn by building, testing, debugging, and improving.
+My goal is to build software that is useful, maintainable, and capable of solving real-world problems.

 ### What Drives Me

-I enjoy turning an idea into something that actually works.
+I'm passionate about learning by building.

-For me, coding isn't just about writing code.
-It's about breaking a problem down, finding a solution, testing it, and learning from what goes wrong.
+I believe strong development comes from understanding the problem, designing a solution, testing it, finding what breaks, and improving it until it works well.

 ---